vickneee/TemperatureConverter/README.md

     temperature-converter # Use correct name
 ```

-If error use mvn clean:
+If error use mvn clean in your project folder:

 clean → deletes the target/ folder